Country of Origin

 Review component retail: €5'800

 Oleh Lizohub is an expert driver engineer.
 Having previously worked for a well-known Berlin speaker house, his own company in the same city is Camerton.
 That's Cyrillic for tuning fork.
 I had reviewed and awarded his Binom-1 in 2019.
 That was a shockingly compact piano-gloss monitor with a small ported wideband driver of his own design which really (!) did the 35Hz-25kHz business as claimed.
-Since then, that driver underwent MkII refinements to become the Binom-A1 Rev.2 at right.
-When Oleh sent me a press release to that effect, I naturally canvassed his website for potential further news.
+Since then, that driver underwent MkII refinements to become the Binom-A1 Rev.2 at right since reviewed by regular Polish contributor Dawid Grzyb in April 2021.
+When Oleh sent me a press release for this new driver, I naturally canvassed his website for potential further news.
 I saw that his isodynamic headphone driver had birthed a fully formed very elegant thin headphone called Binom-ER.
 Its driver uses a 6μm polyethelene terephthalate membrane covered nearly entirely by conductive aluminium not copper traces which would be too heavy.
 Those are driven by a super neodymium motor.
 The driver's support plates are carbon to minimize weight over aluminium.
 The specs for this thin driver are 8-20'000Hz bandwidth with 94dB/mW sensitivity, a ±5% impedance of 40Ω and weight of 105g.

 For the resultant headphone which doubles as the driver's ideal proof of concept, "I designed its entire structure so as to provide maximum isolation of all elements from the sensitive thin diaphragm.
 This prevents it from reproducing ambient noise coming from the outer surfaces of the headphone.
 Hence the ear cushions divide into two acoustically isolated parts.
 The inner ring suspends on a thin rubber isolator.
 For this, the cable connects to the outer ring of the ear pads and then a special flexible cable connects to the driver.
 The rigid elements of the ear cups are anodized aluminum alloy and carbon fiber.
 There's also genuine leather and silicone rubber.
 Natural pores in the material are used as an acoustic resistance panel on the driver's back.
 In addition to the acoustic function, the soft suspension of the ear cushions creates high wear comfort."